bfscheve/CDNlab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 **Potential Participants**
-If you are interested in participating in a study, please reach out to the lab (cdnlab_psych@wisc.edu) or fill out [this form](https://forms.gle/AAR4EzLp7QMZ2sk8A ).
+If you or your child are interested in participating in a study, please email the lab (cdnlab_psych@wisc.edu) or fill out [this form](https://forms.gle/AAR4EzLp7QMZ2sk8A ).

 **Doctoral students**
 *Dr. Guassi Moreira is accepting students to start in Fall 2025.*